heavyblotto/WAR/docs/bfw-game-design-document.md

 ### Bigfoot Warlords

+#### Overview

-**Overview**: 59+ Warlords from global cryptid lore form the core personalization system.
+59+ Warlords from global cryptid lore form the core personalization system.
 Player selects 1 Warlord per war; 12 are playable initially, with more unlocked via progression (every 3 levels).
 Warlords define deck replacements, special effects, and archetype playstyles.

-**Design Principles**:
+#### Design principles

 - **Balance**: Base symmetric War ~52% wins (seeded fair); Warlord replacements shift +5-12% (e.g., +8% aggro vs control AI)
 - **Archetype Diversity**: 4 archetypes (Steady, Control, Aggro, Burst) create rock-paper-scissors dynamics
 - **Progression Tie-In**: Mastery XP from themed wars; Unlocks feed Campaigns (e.g., Sasquatch for PNW)
 - **Slot Feel**: Replacements = "paylines" (high ranks trigger procs 20%); Jokers = bonuses

-#### Mutated Sherman: The Cryptid Sage (Narrative Guide NPC)
+#### Mutated Sherman: Narrative Guide NPC

 **Character Background**:
-- **Role**: Eternal watcher and spiritual protector across cryptid territories
+- **Role**: Onboards new users, in touch with other dimesions, dispensor of special Bigfoot abilities, provides tips, Bigfoot lore, face of the game
-- **Origin**: Once a warrior, now shaman after "The Great Rift" split territories—seeks players to learn the Bigfoot Arts of War
+- **Origin**: An ancient mutated Bigfoot who helps players learn the Bigfoot Arts of War, in some kind of mysterious alliance with other secretive forces such as UFOs, aliens, and underground societies.
 - **Personality**: Deadpan realist, hyper-intelligent and rational, speaks with the wearied patience of someone who's seen it all, likes War, likes Bigfoots.
 To the point, abrupt, reliable.
 Unlikely, undecipherable humor, references to concepts, events, and beings not known to anyone.
 Understanding the vast cycles of nature, and the nature of Bigfoots and Bigfoot War, offers un-ironic encouraging mentorship.
 - **Voice**: Contemporary (60fps lip-sync via Framer Motion)